 - video and online digital delivery of education to enable institutional business models to evolve and adapt.

 Elected in May 2019 Gina will complete the remaining term of the President until the 2020 AGM.
-Gina joined Southern Cross University in 2015 and is now the Director of Technology Services.
+Gina formerly held the position of Director of Technology Services at Southern Cross University, before undertaking a new role as Project Director for Charles Sturt University, in August 2021.

 Gina has led technology enabled business transformation for over 20 years establishing and operating IT practices with the capabilities needed to deliver successful solutions.
 Gina’s combination of big picture 'customer' vision and delivery pragmatism brings an appreciation invaluable to companies on the cusp of significant change in this digital age.
 Gina's experience comes from working as an IT executive across a wide array of industries including Education, Energy, Finance and Telecommunications.